 Now select 'Yandex.DNS' in the 'Service' field on the 'Internet safety' page.

-The section 'Assigment of protection policies to devices' appears.
-Configuration in this section involves assigning the aforementioned policies to regular devices in your home network (registered on your Keenetic) and those that appear periodically (Guest segment and unregistered devices).
+The section 'Assignment of protection policies to devices' appears.
+Configuration in this section involves assigning the policies as mentioned earlier to devices in your home network (registered on your Keenetic) and those that appear periodically (Guest segment and unregistered devices).

-For example, assign the 'Family-friendly' policy to two registered devices, and assign the 'Secured' policy to all other devices.
+The example below shows the 'Family-friendly' profile assigned to two registered devices, and 'Secured' profile to all other devices.

 From a registered device through a web browser, we will try to access a resource that may contain prohibited content:

-TIP: Note: Currently, Internet safety services do not support IPv6 protocol.
+TIP: Note: Currently, Internet safety services do not support the IPv6 protocol.
 If the 'IPv6' component is installed, individual protection policies will not work.
-If for some reason the site filtering doesn't work after you turn on the Internet safety service, check whether the 'IPv6' component is installed in the Keenetic's operating system.
+If, for some reason, the site filtering doesn't work after you turn on the Internet safety service, check whether the 'IPv6' component is installed in the Keenetic's operating system.
 If you are not using an IPv6 connection, remove this component to make the Internet safety service work properly.
-Later on, their work on IPv6 protocol will be improved.
+Later on, the support for IPv6 protocol will be improved.